help_outline Skip to main content

 That’s a 2-part question:

 B) Joining the club has a couple additional expenses.
-We have a $25 signup fee
+We have a $25 signup/application fee

 and a $200 work hour deposit.
 Added to your first year’s dues and that makes

-the cost to join $300.
+the cost to join $325 plus 8 hours of work for the club.
 The work hour deposit is refunded when you leave the club

 provided you have worked all of your hours that year.